begot/crispy-weasel/README.md

-ijdeiejdiejdiwejdcbebfujdejidjieeojdeijdIdeopwkdo don't need to use squiz editor anyway
+hweduhuweijdeiejdiejdiwejdcbebfujdejidjieeojdeijdIdeopwkdo don't need to use squiz editor anyway

 doewjdiwjdijweijdij
 weidjiowhediodje